-MND uses PowerSchool as our Learning Management System (LMS).
-PowerSchool is more than a way to access student grades.
-PowerSchool provides access to the school calendar, course guidelines, course agendas, homework, related course documents, resources and grade updates.
+MND uses Canvas as our Learning Management System (LMS).
+Canvas is more than a way to access student grades.
+Canvas provides access to course guidelines, course agendas, homework, related course documents, resources and grade updates.
 Course guidelines will outline course expectations and grading procedures.

-In PowerSchool, grade updates will occur live as teachers enter grades in the gradebook.
+In Canvas, grade updates will occur live as teachers enter grades in the gradebook.
 Therefore, grades will be current throughout the course.

 NOTE: Faculty have established guidelines for the timeliness of grade entries into the gradebook.
-Students and parents can expect that grades for smaller assessments will be available guicker than grades for larger assessments.
+Students and parents/guardians can expect that grades for smaller assessments will be available quicker than grades for larger assessments.
 Questions about the timeliness of graded items should begin with the course teacher.

 Teachers will communicate regularly with students who are struggling or who have a noticeable change in performance.
-PowerSchool is the primary way to provide insight for parents.
-Additional contact - teacher to parent or vice versa - will/should be made as individual situations warrant.
+Canvas is the primary way to provide insight for parents/guardians.
+Additional contact - teacher to parent/guardian or vice versa - will/should be made as individual situations warrant.

 Additionally...

-- Guidance Counselors and interventionists (as appropriate) will be monitoring student progress. - At the end of a semester, if a student has failed a course, her guidance counselor will make a phone call to the parent to plan for credit recovery.
+- Staff members from our Counseling and Academic Support (as appropriate) teams will be monitoring student progress. - At the end of a semester, if a student has failed a course, her school counselor will make a phone call to the parent/guardian to plan for credit recovery.

-Parents and students are encouraged to reach out to MND Faculty as questions arise.
-MND Faculty are asked to respond to email and voicemail within two work days of receipt.
+Parents/guardians and students are encouraged to reach out to MND faculty as questions arise.
+MND faculty are asked to respond to email and voicemail within two work days of receipt.

-Student/Parent Reminders for a successful academic year
+Student/Parent/Guardian reminders for a successful academic year:

-- Students are encouraged to ask for help from their teachers when they are struggling with the curriculum. - Students are expected to check PowerSchool, on a daily basis and initiate communication with teachers regarding absences, whether planned or unplanned. - Students are expected to check and respond to MND email in a timely manner.
-It is the primary communication tool for communication outside of the classroom environment. - Students and parents are encouraged to contact the counselor to discuss the overall MND experience or to discuss wellness, scheduling, or relational concerns that are impacting the student.
+- Students are encouraged to ask for help from their teachers when they are struggling with the curriculum. - Students are expected to check Canvas and initiate communication with teachers regarding absences, whether planned or unplanned. - Students are expected to check and respond to MND email in a timely manner.
+It is the primary communication tool for communication outside of the classroom environment. - Students and parents/guardians are encouraged to contact the counselor to discuss the overall MND experience or to discuss wellness, scheduling, or relational concerns that are impacting the student.